abenshoof/python-tutorials/README.md

 # python-tutorials
-Repository for python tutorials that I find helpful None of these examples are original work.
+Repository for python tutorials that I find helpful.
+None of these examples are original work.